dwolfson7789/wdi-al-khwarizmi-2/W06/D04/Assignments/Homework/README.md

 1. On the frontend, add in a .success or a .done function that console.logs what comes back from the API if you didn't already.
 Submit a new babbl and you should see `{"success":"true"}` in your browser's console!
 **CONGRATULATIONS!
 HAVE A DRINK!
 HAVE THREE!**

-**BONUSES**
+### **BONUSES**
+(I don't expect you to have time to get to these!)
+1. Make sure your babbls are displaying so that the newest babbl appears at the top, and then downward in descending chronological order.
-1. Instead of just sending {"success":"true"} back, send the client the full list of babbls (including the newest one), and on the front end make it so that it displays all those babbls right away.
+1. Instead of just sending {"success":"true"} back on the successful creation of a new babbl, send the client the full list of babbls (including the newest one), and on the front end make it so that it displays all those babbls right away.
 I.e., when you click 'submit new babbl', your web page should automatically update with the full list of babbls including the one just created.
-2. Read up on the JavaScript global Date object [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
+1. Read up on the JavaScript global Date object [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
 When you make a new babbl object in app.js, also add in a 'Created' property.
 It should be the date and time; you might want to check out the Date.toLocaleString() method.
 Add in to your babbl display, the date/time of the babbl's creation along with the author and content.
+1. Add in the ability to search the babbls for all those by a specific user and only display those.
+1. Add in some additional validation to prevent users from trying to get around the 140-character limit.
+Ideally, you should be validating the user input in three places:
+  1. In the HTML (where possible) with validators such as the `maxlength` attribute
+  1. In the frontend JavaScript.
+You could only create the new babbl if the length of the babbl <= 140 characters.
+If it's more, display a 'babbl is too long'-type message and refuse to post the new babbl.
+  1. In the backend JavaScript, the server should refuse to write the new babbl to the database if the babbl body is too long as well.
+  1. In addition to validating maxlength you could validate minlength as well.
+Make sure that you can't submit an empty babbl.
+Also, you could make sure the author field  can't be blank.